The founder

 Yesterday, told in Zulu, becomes South Africa's first Academy Award nomination.
 A Peabody Award follows in 2005.

 Mandela: Long Walk to Freedom reaches the screen, sixteen years from the rights Mandela granted in person.
-A Golden Globe for Best Original Song.

 The Road Home, on Masekela, Makeba and Paul Simon, with Cynthia Erivo, in production for StudioCanal.
 Sarafina! is remastered in IMAX for its fiftieth year.